lkeeble/chat/README.md

 # README #

 ### What is this repository for? ###
-* Code files for a simple chat utility that does not require a login and does not have tracking of users.
+* A simple chat utility that does not require a login and does not have tracking of users.
 The goal is to get away from having to use Facebook messenger and other centralized chat services which do not respect privacy.

 ### How do I get set up? ###
 * Needs a web server (e.g. apache) with PHP 5.2 or higher and the PHP sqlite3 PDO driver installed.